BriefCam Hardware and Architecture

 BriefCam’s processing engine currently relies on a static background for accurate object tracking and will be able to process the PTZ camera when the video is stationary and in a preset position for longer than 2 minutes.

-BriefCam does not currently support LPR or OCR.
+BriefCam does support LPR or OCR.

 Today, the BriefCam object extraction and the VIDEO SYNOPSIS® technology engines depend on static backgrounds, which rule out processing of body camera or dashboard camera video.